-Breffo Spiderpodium tablet review
+Breffo Spiderpodium tablet full review

 At first glance and packaged flat, the Spiderpodium tablet from Breffo looks like it might be an over-sized child's toy or hand stress reliever.
 The spider inspired gadget is actually a novel stand for iPad, and those other tablets that aren't iPad.
 With eight very tactile and seemingly durable legs to play with, you manipulate each to cradle your device at almost any angle that best suits your needs.

 While the promotional material for the stand shows a very uniform look, each leg perfectly positioned, in practice manipulating each so uniformly requires some effort.
 We settled for a stand that resembled a spider with arthritis, which while hardly symmetrical, did a good job of holding our iPad in place on both desktop and softer chair armrest.
 We were also able to position the iPad hanging from a spare monitor and secured from a book shelve, although we had second thoughts over hanging it from a balcony.
 There's give and bounce in the stand, which is a little concerning, although we have yet to have any issues with the iPad falling or Spiderpodium collapsing.